 Like many people, we generally don’t like flying.
 Being crammed like a sardine on a long haul flight, or being hassled to buy Ryanair scratch off tickets really takes the joy out of living a Greek myth.
 But if you want to experience far away lands, flying is a price you have to pay.
 We generally find that the more we’re occupied (or drugged to sleep) the faster the flight ends and we feel we arrived quicker to enjoy our destination.
-So here’s some ways to fast track time and combat boredom on an airplane.
+So here’s some ways to fast track time and combat airplane boredom!

 Pick Airlines with Good Personal In-Flight Entertainment Options